pku-truisa/ChampSim-Object/tracer/pin-object/README.md

     pin -t obj/champsim-object_tracer.so -o traces/ls_trace.champsim -s 100000 -t 200000 -- ls

-Traces created with the champsim_tracer.so are approximately 64 bytes per instruction, but they generally compress down to less than a byte per instruction using xz compression.
+Traces created with the champsim-object_tracer.so are approximately 70 bytes per instruction, but they generally compress down to less than a byte per instruction using xz compression.